NCERT Book Solutions Class 7 History Our Pasts – II Chapter 7

 8. Were the Banjaras important for the economy?

 Answer: The Banjaras were the most important trader nomads.
 The caravan of the banjaras was called tanda.
 Sultan Alauddin Khalji used the Banjaras to transport grain to the city markets.
 They carried grain on their bullocks from different areas and sold it in towns.
 They transported food grain for the Mughal army during military campaigns.
-They bought grains where it was cheaply available and carried it to places where it is dearer and later, again reloaded their oxen with anything that can be profitably sold in other places.
+They bought grains where it was cheaply available and carried them to places where they were dearer and later, again, reloaded their oxen with anything that could be profitably sold in other places.

 9. In what ways was the history of the Gonds different from that of the Ahoms?
 Were there any similarities?

 Answer: Both the Gonds and the Ahoms were the tribal communities that had centralised administration.
 They were divided into clans or jatis.
 But both these communities were different in several aspects.
 The Gonds lived in a vast forested region called Gondwana – or “country inhabited by Gonds”, and they practised shifting cultivation.
 The Ahoms migrated to the Brahmaputra valley from present-day Myanmar in the thirteenth century and created a new state by suppressing the older political system of the bhuiyans (landlords).
 During the sixteenth century, they annexed the kingdoms of the Chhutiyas (1523) and of Koch-Hajo (1581) and subjugated many other tribes.
 When the Delhi Sultans were declining, a few large Gond kingdoms were beginning to dominate the smaller Gond chiefs.
 The Akbar Nama, a history of Akbar’s reign, mentions the Gond kingdom of Garha Katanga, which had 70,000 villages.

 The NCERT Class 7 Our Pasts-II Chapter 7 talks about the following topics: